cyb3rxp/awesome-soc/detection_engineering.md

 ## Detection-as-code:
 * Implement CI/CD/CD between the SIEM rules and an internal Git repository;
+  * My recommendation: use YAML to declare and store your SIEM rules.
   * See [example](https://www.tines.com/blog/automating-detection-as-code) here with Elastic and Git
 ![image](https://user-images.githubusercontent.com/16035152/202756061-2a9d4cc8-ffb9-4e44-a38a-08774af22483.png)
 * Implement CI/CD/CD between the SIEM apps and an internal Git repository.
 * Implement CI/CD/CD between the SIEM objects templates (if any) and an internal Git repository.
-* Implement CI/CD between the audit policies (e.g.: Sysmon XML files, Linux AuditD conf, ....) and an internal Git repository.
+* Implement CI/CD between the audit policies (e.g.: Sysmon XML files, Linux AuditD conf, ...) and an internal Git repository.

 ## Response-as-code:
-* Implement CI/CD/CD between the SOA playbooks and an internal Git repository
+* Implement CI/CD/CD between the SOA and an internal Git repository, for the playbooks;
+  * Store the playbooks on the Git repo.
+  * Version them thanks to Git (test / preprod / prod / disabled).
+  * Deploy them from the Git, as a point of reference, onto the SOA.

 ## SOP-as-code
 * Implement CI/CD/CD between the SOP (Standard Operating Procedures) hosted on a Wiki (or equivalent) and and internal Git repository;
-  * My recommendation, to host the documentation and SOP: [GitLab Docs](https://gitlab.com/gitlab-org/gitlab-docs)
+  * My recommendation, to host the documentation and SOP: [GitLab Docs](https://gitlab.com/gitlab-org/gitlab-docs).

 # To go further